JuniorBecari10/JuniorBecari10/README.md

 # Hi, I’m JuniorBecari10! 😃

 I like programming things in Java, like games and regular programs to supply my needs.
-Now learning some new languages, like JavaScript and TypeScript, and for the future, like C and Assembly.
-I love Operating Systems.
+Now learning some new languages, like JavaScript and TypeScript.

 My real statistics are not here why my main repositories are private.
 You are now seeing my statistics for my **public** repositories.